jonvanhof/seis631-final/README.md

     ## F-statistic: 22.75 on 1 and 649 DF,  p-value: 2.281e-06

-We do have a gentle negative correlation through the data set, but with the majority of the data muddled in the middle of the plot and very low R-squared values, this correlation appears to be very weak.
+We do have a gentle negative correlation through the data set, but with the majority of the data muddled in the middle of the plot and with very low R-squared values, this correlation appears to be very weak.

 Do this change for 1-Run Games?